Brian-Pho/Textbook-Notes/content/posts/books/your-brain-is-a-time-machine/index.md

 ## Chapter 11: Mental Time Travel

-- Mental time travel: the ability to project ourselves into the past or future.
+- *Mental time travel*: the ability to project ourselves into the past or future.
 - E.g. Replaying memories or daydreaming about the future.
 - We can revisit the past and previsit the future.
 - Review of semantic (knowledge) and episodic (event) memory.
 It's the difference between knowing and remembering.